 It can be rewarding to choose a web hosting service that works perfectly for your site, and equally, picking the wrong host can be severely damaging to your business.
 If a host can't meet your site's needs, you could end up wasting more time and money you don't have to start your search again.

-So, it helps to understand what you should be looking for when you're set to choose a web hosting service.
-In this guide, we’ll cover seven key points you need to consider to get the right host for your site.
+Consequently, knowing what you should be looking for when you choose a web hosting service is the right way to go.
+We cover seven key points here that you should consider in order to find the right host for your website.